dendronhq/dendron-site/vault/dendron.topic.publish-legacy.azure-staticwebapp.md

 ## Pre-requisite

 -   you already have your [[workspace under version control|dendron.topic.git]] and a repository on Azure DevOps
--   you have [[configured|dendron.topic.publishing-legacy.quickstart.publishing-your-site#configure-your-notes-for-publication]] your `dendron.yml` for publication
+-   you have [[configured|dendron.topic.publish-legacy.quickstart.publishing-your-site#configure-your-notes-for-publication]] your `dendron.yml` for publication

 ## Requirements